sj-simmons/crypto/README.md

 * exponential time (much harder) in an elliptic curve.

-Note: in some systems the cyclic group <img alt="$G$" src="svgs/5201385589993766eea584cd3aa6fa13.svg" valign=0.0px width="12.92464304999999pt" height="11.232861749999998pt"/> used for encryption is taken to be a subgroup of a larger group in the case that the latter is not cyclic.
+Note: in some systems the cyclic group <img alt="$G$" src="svgs/5201385589993766eea584cd3aa6fa13.svg" valign=0.0px width="12.92464304999999pt" height="11.232861749999998pt"/> used for encryption is taken to be a subgroup of a larger group in the case that the latter is not cyclic, or in the case the larger group is cyclic but admits smallish subgroups.

 ### ElGamal over an elliptic curve